top of page

 Come and See...

-We are a congregation of the Anglican Church of North America, in the Anglican Diocese in New England, currently meeting in 'house church' mode.
-Thanks for visiting our website, a work in progress
+We are a congregation of the Anglican Church of North America, in the Anglican Diocese in New England.

 (just like us: God's not finished with us yet!)